utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/defining-an-api.md

     * [Adding files from a connected repository](#adding-files-from-a-connected-repository)
     * [Deleting files and folders](#deleting-files-and-folders)

-## Generating an API definition
+## Adding an example API definition

-If your API doesn't have a definition, you can generate an example definition that you can edit.
+If your API doesn't have a definition, you can add an example definition that you can edit.

 1. Select **APIs** in the sidebar and select an API.
 1. On the API's overview, next to **Definition**, select **+** and select **Author from scratch**.